Richard Boyle, 2nd Viscount Shannon

-Field Marshal Richard Boyle, 2nd Viscount Shannon, PC (1675 – 20 December 1740) was a British Army officer and statesman.
+Field Marshal Richard Boyle, 2nd Viscount Shannon, PC (1675 – 20 December 1740) was a British army officer and politician.
 After serving as a junior officer at the Battle of the Boyne during the Williamite War in Ireland and at the Battle of Landen during the Nine Years' War, he commanded a brigade of grenadiers during the storming of Vigo during the War of the Spanish Succession.
-During this engagement the entire French fleet, under the command of the Marquis de Château-Renault, together with the Spanish galleons and transports under Manuel de Velasco, were either captured or destroyed.
+During this engagement the entire French-Spanish fleet was either captured or destroyed.
 He also took part in a successful raid on Barcelona three years later.
-He went on to serve as Commander-in-Chief of the Royal Irish Army throughout the 1720s and 1730s.
+He went on to serve as Commander-in-Chief, Ireland during the 1720s and 1730s.

 Military career

 Early career

 Born the son of Richard Boyle (born circa 1640) and Elizabeth Boyle (née Ponsonby, daughter of Sir John Ponsonby of Bessborough), Boyle was educated at the University of Oxford.
 He started his military career as a volunteer in the service of the Duke of Ormonde at the Battle of the Boyne in July 1690 during the Williamite War in Ireland.
 He also fought, being wounded and becoming a prisoner of war, at the Battle of Landen in July 1693 during the Nine Years' War.
 He was commissioned as a junior officer in Ormonde's Troop of Horse Guards and cornet in the Army on 16 February 1694 and was promoted to cornet in his regiment and major in the Army in 1697.

 Boyle succeeded his paternal grandfather as 2nd Viscount Shannon of the Peerage of Ireland in 1699.
 He became colonel of Prince George of Denmark's Regiment of Marines in February 1702 and commanded a brigade of grenadiers during the storming of Vigo in October 1702 during the War of the Spanish Succession.
 During this engagement the entire French fleet, under the command of the Marquis de Château-Renault, together with the Spanish galleons and transports under Manuel de Velasco, were either been captured or destroyed.
 For his good conduct at Vigo, Boyle was sent home to present the despatches, which reported on the destruction of the French fleet, to Queen Anne.
 She rewarded him with a gratuity of £1,000.
 However, in January 1703 he was accused of being involved in some scandalous activity at St James's Church, Piccadilly.